-As a participant in BrightView’s program, I freely and voluntarily agree to accept the terms and conditions of this agreement:
+As a participant in BrightView’s addiction treatment program, I freely and voluntarily agree to accept the terms and conditions of this agreement:

-- I agree to conduct myself in a courteous manner in the BrightView offices.
-I agree not to conduct any illegal or disruptive activities in the BrightView offices.
+I agree to conduct myself in a courteous manner in the BrightView offices.
+I agree not to conduct any illegal or disruptive activities in the BrightView outpatient treatment facilities.

-- I agree not to obtain medications from any physicians, pharmacies or other sources without telling my BrightView treating physician.
-(BrightView has a zero-tolerance policy for “physician shopping,” and reports of falsified prescriptions or modified prescriptions will result in immediate discharge from the program.)
+I agree not to obtain medications from any physicians, pharmacies, health care providers or other sources without telling my BrightView treating physician.
+(BrightView has a zero-tolerance policy for “physician shopping,” and reports of falsified prescriptions or modified prescriptions will result in immediate discharge from the outpatient program.)

-- I understand medication alone is not sufficient treatment for my condition, and I agree to consider other forms of treatment including counseling and substance abuse groups.
+I understand medication alone is not sufficient treatment for my condition, and I agree to consider other forms of treatment including counseling and substance abuse support groups.